TrudAX/denistrunin-blog/src/draft/integration-inboundwebsales/index.md

 ## Summary

-In this post, I have described how to implement event-based exports from Dynamics 365 Finance and Operations to Web Service using the **External Integration** framework.
+In this post, I have described implementing a complex document load to Dynamics 365 Finance and Operations from REST API Web Service using the **External Integration** framework.
 We discussed the following key topics:

 - How to design such integration
-- Sample implementations of how to call a web service and how to create a document class
+- Sample implementations of how to query create Web Application and create Sales orders in D365FO
-- How to monitor typical issues with such integration
+- How to monitor typical issues with such integrations
-- How to perform performance testing

 I hope you find this information useful.
 As always, if you see any improvements or suggestions or have questions about this work, don't hesitate to contact me.